brodjj/brodjj.github.io/_posts/2026-02-25-no-hype-no-hysteria-just-ai.md

 However, where I differ from the AI evangelists and wild optimists is that I see the unknown as possibly containing danger, and that in itself is cause for proceeding with caution.

-You don't just run into a dark cave and hope there isn't a bear inside.
+> You don't just run into a dark cave and hope there isn't a bear inside.
 You look ahead.
 You bring a torch.
 You tread carefully.
+{: .prompt-warning }

-You maybe check if anyone else has been in the cave recently and whether they came back out.
-This isn't being a pessimist or a luddite, it's being sensible.
+This isn't being a pessimist or a luddite.
+It's being sensible.

 The real risks from AI aren't some far-future scenario where Skynet achieves consciousness and decides humans are the problem.
 The real risks are happening right now: Biased algorithms denying people housing, medical AI hallucinating dangerous advice, autonomous vehicles that don't stop for pedestrians, chatbots encouraging vulnerable people toward self-harm, and companies deploying half-baked systems without adequate testing because "moving fast and breaking things" is more profitable than "moving carefully and not breaking people".